 As an isoquant curve represents all such combinations which yield equal quantity of output, any or every combination is a good combination for the manufacturer.
 Since he prefers all these combinations equally, an isoquant curve is also called product indifferent curve.

-An isoquant may be explained with the help of an arithmetical example and smooth curve product curve as below.
+An isoquant may be explained with the help of an arithmetical example we will get and smooth curve product curve as below. continues called Iso-shown